trychlos/pwix-tabbed/README.md

 - `name`: if set, the name used to read/write active tab into/from local storage, or a function which returns such a name

-- `navPosition`: may be 'bottom', 'top', 'left' or 'right' defaulting to 'top'
+- `navPosition`: may be 'bottom', 'top', 'left' or 'right', defaulting to 'top'

-- `navClasses`: classes to be added to each ul.nav element
+- `navClasses`: classes to be added to each `ul.nav` element

-- `navItemClasses`: classes to be added to each li.nav-item element
+- `navItemClasses`: classes to be added to each `li.nav-item` element

-- `navLinkClasses`: classes to be added to each button.nav-link element
+- `navLinkClasses`: classes to be added to each `button.nav-link` element

 - `paneSubTemplate`: if set, the name of a template to add below the panes